34 highly influential African American scientists you may not know

 Place of birth: Pasadena, California

 After earning his doctorate in atomic and molecular physics from Howard University in 1967, he spent 12 years in the industry as a senior scientist at Philco-Ford, a senior physicist at Parker-Elmer, an advisory engineer at IBM Corporation.
-He would later become IBM's Visiting, and then full, Professor of Electrical Engineering at Howard University.
+He would later become IBM's Visiting and then a full Professor of Electrical Engineering at Howard University.

 13. Jane C. Wright was a pioneer in blood cancer research